travigd/documentation/index.md

 The latest build of the .NET Client API is available as a package named [EventStore.Client](http://nuget.org/packages/EventStore.Client) on NuGet.
 This is often more up-to-date than the version bundled with the server (which things like the test client utility use). *Note: the Event Store server is versioned separately from the .NET Client API (and any others)*.

 *NOTE: User projections are not enabled by default, however the projections engine is used internally for account management.
-If you want to run user projections, it is necessary to start using the `--run-projections=all` command line parameter (or equivalent as per the [command line options]({{ site.url }}/introduction/command-line-arguments) page).*
+If you want to run user projections, it is necessary to start using the `--run-projections=all` command line parameter (or equivalent as per the [command line arguments]({{ site.url }}/introduction/command-line-arguments) page).*

 ## Projections